-Prior to experiential placements, students must provide documentation to indicate compliance with the 'Policies on Communicable Disease and Immunizations for Pharmacy Students'.
-Students are notified of the specific immunization requirements and deadlines for submission of supporting documentation.
+Prior to experiential placements, beginning in Year 1, students must provide completed documentation (utilizing the University of Toronto form) to indicate compliance with the 'Policies on Communicable Disease and Immunizations for Pharmacy Students'.

 i) Requirements:

 a) Tuberculosis:

 Students whose tuberculin status is unknown, and those previously identified as tuberculin negative (with only ONE single-step Mantoux), require a baseline two-step Mantoux skin test with PPD/5TU.
 However, if the student has a documented negative PPD test during the preceding 12 months a single-step test may be given.